 Roaring Fork Motor Nature Trail is one of the special nature trails created in the park, but this is one that you can drive through.
 It’s a winding, one-way loop road a short distance out from Gatlinburg with historic buildings, old forest and mountain streams.

 If you don’t like traffic or crowds, visit the park outside of the June-August prime season and October.
 Also try these less traveled drives:

 - Foothills Parkway

 - Rich Mountain Road – this is a peaceful road, but you’ll need to take the busy Cades Cove loop part way to get to it.

 Also add the Cosby and Greenbrier areas to your itinerary, especially in spring for wildflowers.
-Cosby is never crowded, and Greenbrier has fishing, walks and cascades.
-Check the park website for general Where to Go info and also for more Off the Beaten Path directions.
+Cosby is less crowded, and Greenbrier has fishing, walks and cascades.
+Both are enormously beautiful.
+See our guide to the distinct Areas of Great Smoky Mountains National Park.